wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.28 =
+= 1.29 =
-* Recommended - improved compatibility with other plugins
+* Optional - minor update with a couple of bug fixes and a few new features

 == How to Use The Plugin ==